Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

-Gaussian policy gradients require a quadric critic \emph{given the state}.
-This assumption, which is different from assuming a quadric dependency \emph{on the state}, is typically sufficient for two reasons.
-First, discrete-time linear quadratic regulators (LQR) with time-varying feedback, a class of problems widely studied in classical control theory, are known to have a $Q$-function that is quadric in the action vector given the state \citep[Equation 8.81]{crassidis2011optimal}\footnote{Indeed, the Hessian discussed in Section \ref{ss-hessian-exp} can be considered a type of reward model. }.
-Second, it is often assumed \citep{li2004iterative} that a quadric critic (or a quadric approximation to a general critic) is enough to capture enough local structure to preform a policy optimisation step, in much the same way as Newton's method for deterministic unconstrained optimisation, which locally approximates a function with a quadric, can be used to optimise a non-quadric function across several iterations.
-In Corollary \ref{lem-agpg} below, we describe such an approximation method applied to GPG where we approximate $Q$ with a quadric function in the neighbourhood of the policy mean. \begin{corollary}[Approximate Gaussian Policy Gradients with an Arbitrary Critic] If the policy is Gaussian, i.e. $\pi(\cdot \vert s) \sim \mathcal{N}(\mu_s,\Sigma^{1/2}_s)$ with $\mu_s$ and $\Sigma^{1/2}_s$ parameterised by $\theta$ as in Lemma \ref{lem-gpg} and any critic $Q(a,s)$ doubly differentiable with respect to actions for each state, then $ I^Q_{\pi(s), \mu_s} \approx (\nabla \mu_s) \nabla_a Q(a = \mu_s, s) $ and $I^Q_{\pi(s), \Sigma^{1/2}_s} \approx (\nabla \Sigma^{1/2}_s)\Sigma^{1/2}_s H(\mu_s, s)$, where $H(\mu_s, s)$ is the Hessian of $Q$ with respect to $a$, evaluated at $\mu_s$ for a fixed $s$. \end{corollary} \begin{proof} We begin by approximating the critic (for a given $s$) using the first two terms of the Taylor expansion of $Q$ in $\mu_s$.
+Gaussian policy gradients require a quadratic critic \emph{given the state}.
+This assumption, which is different from assuming a quadratic dependency \emph{on the state}, is typically sufficient for two reasons.
+First, discrete-time linear quadratic regulators (LQR) with time-varying feedback, a class of problems widely studied in classical control\footnote{Indeed, the Hessian discussed in Section \ref{ss-hessian-exp} can be considered a type of reward model. } theory, are known to have a $Q$-function that is quadratic in the action vector given the state (\citealt[Equation 1]{bradtkeReinforcementLearningApplied1993}; \citealt[Equation 10]{tenhagens.h.g.LinearQuadraticRegulation1998}; \citealt{petersPolicyGradientMethods2003}; \citealt[Equation 8.81]{crassidis2011optimal}).
+Second, it is often assumed \citep{li2004iterative} that a quadratic critic (or a quadratic approximation to a general critic) is enough to capture enough local structure to perform a policy optimization step, in much the same way as Newton's method for deterministic unconstrained optimization, which locally approximates a function with a quadratic, can be used to optimize a non-quadratic function across several iterations.
+In Corollary \ref{lem-agpg} below, we describe such an approximation method applied to GPG where we approximate $Q$ with a quadratic function in the neighborhood of the policy mean. \begin{corollary}[Approximate Gaussian Policy Gradients with Arbitrary Critic] \ \\ If the policy is Gaussian, i.e. $\pi(\cdot \vert s) \sim \mathcal{N}(\mu_s,\Sigma^{1/2}_s)$ with $\mu_s$ and $\Sigma^{1/2}_s$ parameterized by $\theta$ as in Lemma \ref{lem-gpg} and any critic $\hat{Q}(a,s)$ doubly differentiable with respect to actions for each state, then $ I^{\hat{Q}}_{\pi(s), \mu_s} \approx (\nabla_\theta \mu_s) \nabla_a {\hat{Q}}(a = \mu_s, s) $ and $I^{\hat{Q}}_{\pi(s), \Sigma^{1/2}_s} \approx (\nabla_\theta \Sigma^{1/2}_s) H(\mu_s, s) \Sigma^{1/2}_s$, where $H(\mu_s, s)$ is the Hessian of ${\hat{Q}}$ with respect to $a$, evaluated at $\mu_s$ for a fixed $s$. \end{corollary} \begin{proof} We begin by approximating the critic (for a given $s$) using the first two terms of the Taylor expansion of ${\hat{Q}}$ in $\mu_s$.
+This allows us to approximate the critic as